grlewis333/SIMS-Analysis-GUI/README.md

 Using the program:
-- First, select the files you wish to plot: o You may choose multiple files by holding Ctrl o To choose files in different folders, select files from one folder, press Open, then click 'Select...' again to choose more o If you want a new set of files, make sure to press 'Reset' to clear the list of selected filepaths o If you have selected a lot of large files, they can take some time to load.
+- First, select the files you wish to plot:
+	- You may choose multiple files by holding Ctrl
+	- To choose files in different folders, select files from one folder, press Open, then click 'Select...' again to choose more
+	- If you want a new set of files, make sure to press 'Reset' to clear the list of selected filepaths
+	- If you have selected a lot of large files, they can take some time to load.
 A 'Loading...' indicator will appear in the window
-- Next, select the peaks which you want to plot o These peaks are loaded based on the files which you choose so you must load the file first
+- Next, select the peaks which you want to plot
+	- These peaks are loaded based on the files which you choose so you must load the file first
-- At this point, you can press 'Plot' at the bottom right, but there are several optional settings to change: o Select extent of smoothing: This is set to 1 as default (no smoothing), but increasing the value will effectively plot each point averaged with 'x' closest points
+- At this point, you can press 'Plot' at the bottom right, but there are several optional settings to change:
+	- Select extent of smoothing: This is set to 1 as default (no smoothing), but increasing the value will effectively plot each point averaged with 'x' closest points
-	                              The program does this by convolving the raw data with a box function (see code for details) o Savitsky-Golay filter: This is a more sophisticated smoothing function which acts as a low pass filter.
+	                              The program does this by convolving the raw data with a box function (see code for details)
+	- Savitsky-Golay filter: This is a more sophisticated smoothing function which acts as a low pass filter.
 The main idea behind this approach is to make for each point a least-square fit with a polynomial of high order over an odd-sized window centered at the point.
 				 The program will automatically choose a window-length of 10% the number of data points in your sample, and polynomial order 1.
-				 Note that the window length must be an odd number, and the polynomial order must be less than the window length (lower = more smoothing). o Set name for each data set: By default these are named Set 1, Set 2 etc. Changing the text will change the labels in the legend when you plot your graph
+				 Note that the window length must be an odd number, and the polynomial order must be less than the window length (lower = more smoothing).
+	- Set name for each data set: By default these are named Set 1, Set 2 etc. Changing the text will change the labels in the legend when you plot your graph
-				      Using the 'Auto name' button will automatically set the labels to the name of the file. o Convert sputtering time to depth: By default, this option is not selected, meaning that your graph will be 'Intensity' vs 'Sputtering time', selecting this will automatically convert the x axis from Sputtering time to Depth.
+				      Using the 'Auto name' button will automatically set the labels to the name of the file.
+	- Convert sputtering time to depth: By default, this option is not selected, meaning that your graph will be 'Intensity' vs 'Sputtering time', selecting this will automatically convert the x axis from Sputtering time to Depth.
 This calculation is done based on the calculated depth after 10 000s which can be easily calculated using prepackaged IONTOF software.
 					    It initially assumes a depth of 300 nm (which is average for 1 keV), this can be changed individually for each file, to enable visualisation of data run with different settings (eg 1 keV vs 2 keV)
-	  				    CAUTION: This function assumes uniform sputtering rate, which is not a particularly great method. o Plot extent: The default option sets this to automatically plot the full range of data.
+	  				    CAUTION: This function assumes uniform sputtering rate, which is not a particularly great method.
+	- Plot extent: The default option sets this to automatically plot the full range of data.
-	               If however you want the x axis to cut-off at a different value, then uncheck the auto tickbox and set the sputtering time that you want the plot to stop at. o Normalisation: This will normalise all data by either the niobium or total signal of each file.
+	               If however you want the x axis to cut-off at a different value, then uncheck the auto tickbox and set the sputtering time that you want the plot to stop at.
+	- Normalisation: This will normalise all data by either the niobium or total signal of each file.
 Press again to turn off.
 - Note that if you use the program wrong, an error message should appear to tell you how to fix it and there are also hover-over tips which summarise this information.

 Editing the program: